cloudzombie/weather21/README.md

 # weather21
-Weather API endpoint for the 21 Bitcoin Computer
+Weather API endpoint for the 21 Bitcoin Computer.